 - 1. Turn the speed control to the minimum speed position. - 2.
-Turn on the power by sliding the red cover of the switch up to release the latch.
+Turn on the power switch by pressing the green button.

 Always turn the power off when you leave the mill.
 Leaving the power on can damage the speed control circuit board.